Verification is a process to confirm the information you provided on the Free Application for Federal Student Aid (FAFSA).

 - Filed a tax return using a Tax ID Number (TIN)

-For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
+For applicants who cannot use the online IRS Data Retrieval Tool, a signed copy of 2021 tax returns can be submitted.
 See Option 2 below.